joeberger/roboButton/README.md

 The [MainCongrollerActivity](./media/MainControllerActivityDiagram.pdf) is a very light weight activity which observes incoming Otto Events (e.g. 'Button Found', 'Button Lost') and adds or removes instances of ArduinoButtonFragment when appropriate.

-* Notes:  Although most of the application has been designed to handle the possibility of controller multiple buttons at once, I don't support this behavior at this time as it makes the code more cumbersome and this is meant to be a case study (and it would really be silly to control more than on button at a time, really).
+* Notes:  Although most of the application has been designed to handle the possibility of controlling multiple buttons at once, I don't support this behavior at this time as it makes the code more cumbersome and this is meant to be a case study (and it would really be silly to control more than on button at a time, really).
 * Notes:  In the real world, the 'costly connection' wouldn't be to a Bluetooth Classic device, but more likely would be a connection (such as a WebSocket) to a enterprise resource.
 Again, this is meant to be a case study that can be easily thrown together with some solder and duct tape.
+* Notes:  Th

+## Testing

+I run all unit tests on a local VM (Robolectric) and employ Dependency Injection (Dagger) and Mock collaborators (Mockito).